iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___2.0.28/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.azdhs.covidwatch.android 1 reviews"/>
 </p>

+> I know I've been potentially exposed and have received no exposure notifications<br> :date: __2021-01-30 19:11:05__

 > Pretty useless since statewide reporting is not available for the app.
 Need to change the name to UofA/ASU COVID Tracker since they're the only regions that actually work.<br> :date: __2020-12-16 16:06:21__

 > Deleted immediately.
 Way too many permissions, microphone & other permissions are more than what is needed.
 Buggy.
 Google is awful.<br> :date: __2020-12-15 05:09:34__